Travis Theis: College career

 Theis played for South Dakota as a running back.
-During his college career with the Coyotes, Theis played 56 games, rushed for 3,666 yards, and scored 19 rushing touchdowns from 2019 to 2024.
+During his college career with the Coyotes, Theis played 56 games, rushed for 3,666 yards, and scored 40 rushing touchdowns from 2019 to 2024.
 He also recorded 915 career receiving yards and 2 touchdowns on 111 total career receptions.
-Theis earned First-Team All-MVFC honors in 2024 after rushing for 1,172 yards and scoring 19 touchdowns.
+Theis earned First-Team All-MVFC and 2nd Team All-American honors in 2024 after rushing for 1,172 yards and scoring 19 touchdowns.

 Professional career

 Theis went undrafted during the 2025 NFL draft.
 He attended the Denver Broncos rookie minicamp, but did not sign.

 Theis signed with the Montreal Alouettes on May 19, 2025.
 He made the team's active roster following training camp and played in his first professional game on June 6, 2025, against the Toronto Argonauts where he had three carries for 22 yards and one catch for ten yards.
 He later scored his first touchdown on an 80-yard punt return on August 8, 2025, against the Edmonton Elks.